 Aeolian mode chord progressions

-The natural minor scale or Aeolian mode can be used for dramatic music, but also for bitter-sweet melancholic music.
-Your minor chord progressions and Aeolian melodies can be as smooth and dreamy as the clouds, but they can also be as dark as the night.
+The natural minor scale or Aeolian mode can be used for dramatic and bitter-sweet melancholic music.
+Your minor chord progressions and Aeolian melodies can be as smooth and dreamy as the clouds but also as dark as the night.
 So what is the Aeolian mode and how do you create great minor chord progressions and start writing music with it?

 Video Tutorial: Make Aeolian mode / minor chord progressions and Melodies

-If you want to hear all these examples with real music, then check out my video on the Aeolian mode and listen to some real minor chord progressions in action!
+I made a YouTube tutorial about this topic.
+Here you can listen to these chord progressions with real music and different arrangements.
+Check out my video on the Aeolian mode and listen to some real minor chord progressions in action!

 For all the guitarists out there, I think that the natural minor scale will sound very familiar to you.
 Since the minor pentatonic scale already has 5 of the 7 notes in it.
 I will explain how you make an Aeolian or natural minor scale and chord progression.
 And how you can use this for writing beautiful melodies and full songs.
 Just follow these three steps below.